 It is notable that the 650D has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the 650D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 650D was succeeded by the Canon 700D.
+Both the 650D and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The 650D was replaced by the Canon 700D, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 650D or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.